guilycst/go-htmx-todo-list/README.md

 - Data is stored in PostgreSQL

 # Dependencies
-- go 1.19
+- Go (1.19)
-- make
+- Make
-- tailwind (standalone cli)
+- Tailwind CSS Standalone CLI
-- air (live-reloading)
+- Air (live-reloading)
-- docker
+- Docker

 # Implementation details

-Most of the code in Go is a HTTP server to handle the requests made from the HTMX library.
-Those requests, if successful, will execute a template (template/html package) and respond with a HTML document.
+The majority of Go code is dedicated to an HTTP server that manages requests from the HTMX library.
+When these requests are successful, they trigger the execution of an HTML template using Go's [html/template package](https://pkg.go.dev/html/template) and return an HTML document as a response.

-HTMX can use those HTML reponses to dinamically swap parts of the page without the need of reloading the whole page (like a traditional form submit would do).
-This enables the app to have interactivity similar to many popular JS Frameworks/Libraries but without the need to actually write (as much) JavaScript.
+HTMX leverages these HTML responses to dynamically replace parts of the page without requiring a full page reload.
+This approach enables the application to provide interactivity comparable to popular JavaScript frameworks/libraries, but with reduced reliance on actual JavaScript code.

-The page styling is handled by the Tailwind CSS Standalone CLI, it will process the .hmtl files at ./templates a generate a resulting CSS file at ./dist/output.css that is served by the Go server.
+The visual appearance of the page is managed using the Tailwind CSS framework.
+The Standalone CLI tool is responsible for compiling the *.html files found in the [./internal/web/templates/](./internal/web/templates/) directory and producing a CSS file [./dist/output.css](./dist/output.css).
+This generated CSS file is then served by the Go server.

-Storage is handled by PostgreSQL running in a container.
+For storage, a PostgreSQL database is utilized within a container.

 # How to run